 A joyful festival for everyone

 2500 events within five days.
-100,000 fulltime visitors.
-30,000 active participants.
+100,000 full-time visitors.
+30,000 active contributors.
 This is the German Protestant Kirchentag.
 But Kirchentag means more than a set of statistics.

 Joyful Festival for Everyone

 It is a platform for intensive discussion, a forum for critical debate about current questions.
-It is a huge event which takes place every two years in early summer and is a joyful festival for everyone.
+It facilitates many opportunities for productive networking and friendship building.
+Kirchentag is a huge event, which takes place every two years in early summer and is a joyful festival for everyone.

-Participants come from everywhere: From all over Germany and indeed from all over the world.
-Most of the visitors are younger than 30 years.
-Many of them go to school or are university students.
-About half of them are visiting the event for the first time.
-For the remaining half it's their second, third or fourth visit.
+The Kirchentag gathers more than 100,000 participants from everywhere: From all over Germany and indeed from all over the world.
+Many visitors are younger than 30 years.
+Groups of students or youth groups attend and several of them volunteer at the Kirchentag: as guides, or by looking after a group accommodation or by supporting the organisation at the Kirchentag venues.
+About half of the participants are visiting the event for the first time.
+For the remaining half it is their second, third or fourth visit.

 Experiences for all Senses

-Every two years, Kirchentag provides opportunities for thousands of people to dip into the attitude to life of a new host city for the festival.
+Kirchentag provides opportunities for thousands of people to dip into the life of a new host city for the festival.
 Unknown songwriters and amateur cabaret artists contribute to it alongside high-profile personalities from the worlds of politics, science, art, business and Church.

-Within the same day, Kirchentag visitors can first go to a Techno-mass, attend a meditation session afterwards, then listen to a classical concert, followed by a rock-concert, and sit through a panel discussion between leading politicians.
-In between, there's time to let mind and soul unwind in the sunshine of the green open air locations.
+Within the same day, Kirchentag visitors can first go to a Techno-mass, attend a meditation session afterwards; listen to a classical concert, followed by a rock-concert, and sit through a panel discussion between leading politicians.
+In between, there is time to let mind and soul unwind in the sunshine of the green open air locations.

 A Lay Movement Growing from the Grassroots

 The Kirchentag is a Lay movement.
 It grows from the grass roots and is not prescribed from above.
-Thousands of visitors are also active co-workers.
-In this way, each Kirchentag becomes a festival for all.
-Nationality and religious allegiance are irrelevant.
-Even though the huge event bears the official name "Protestant".
+It welcomes proposals for a variety of programme components including a stall in the market of opportunities; instrumental, vocal, and theatre performances, visual art or special services.
+There-fore, thousands of visitors are also active contributors.
+In this way, each Kirchentag becomes a festi-val for all.
+Nationality and religious allegiance are irrelevant, even though the huge event bears the official name "Protestant".

 Many initiatives and proposals have come out of the German Protestant Kirchentag.
 In 1961, it started the dialogue between Jews and Christians in Germany.
-In the 1970s, new forms of worship e. g.
-Liturgical Nights, Celebratory Communion Services and Evening Prayers, together with modern church hymns and songs, led visitors to discover new expressions of faith.
-And the discussions about peace and enviromentalism which shaped Germany in the 1980s also had their beginnings largely at the Kirchentag.
+In the 1970s, new forms of worship e.g. Liturgical Nights, Celebratory Communion Services and Evening Prayers, together with modern church hymns and songs, led visitors to discover new expressions of faith.
+And the discussions about peace and environmentalism which shaped Germany in the 1980s had their beginnings largely at the Kirchentag.